sulabh1/solidity-blockchain/README.txt

 bytes : can give us access to use various method on string as we cannot use method on byte because it cost a lot of gas

+Arrar: in delete length doesn't change it automatically add 0

+Enum: It looks like an object but without key value pair.
+Contains possibilities.
+Start index with 0.